 For all other degrees in this area you must have an IELTS score of 5.5 (with no component lower than 5.0).

 It’s my first year living here and the people, weather, food, everything are great.
 I would never have expected myself to go to the library and study every day, but I do!
 I love student life here.

 What you'll study

-By choosing to study the Biosciences IFY, you will develop your English academic language skills through three diverse skill modules, as well as be exposed to three subject-specialist modules.
+By choosing to study the Biosciences IFY, you will develop your English academic language skills through up to three diverse skill modules, depending on your IELTS entry level.
+You will then study three subject-specialist modules.
 These modules will provide a strong framework for your continued studies toward your chosen higher education degree.

 Introduction to Academic Language and Skills

 This module is only required for students who enter at IELTS level 4.0 and 4.5.

 This module aims to introduce you to life and study at UK universities.
 It explores some of the key academic language and skills needed for successful study and reviews teaching methods and ways to communicate with the wider university, including asking for help.
 It also introduces research, reporting and presentation skills, and key skills for managing successful study.

 This module is required for students who enter at IELTS level 4.0, 4.5 and 5.0.